gruevyhat/ik/swik.md

 * Dark Scribe: Can create thralls in half the time
 * Deadly Skill: A character that is damaged by an attack made by this character loses Tough, cannot heal or be healed, and cannot transfer damage for one round.
 * Death Mastery: If a living char is destroyed in this character's CTRL, this char can immediately spend a benny to animate it.
 Destroyed char permanently becomes a swamp shambler (p.
 402) under this char's control.
 See p.
 158 Unleashed.
-* Defender: Once per round, when a friendly within your CMD is hit with an enemy attack, immediately after the attack is resolved you can advance toward the enemy character, up to 2" and make a melee attack.
+* Defender: Once per round, when a friendly within your command radius is hit with an enemy attack, immediately after the attack is resolved you can advance toward the enemy character, up to 2" and make a melee attack.
 * Defensive Line: While this character is B2B with one more friendly characters, he gains +1 Toughness.
 While the character is B2B with one or more friendly character who also have the ability, the bonus increases to +2.
 * Demolish: This character gains boosted damage rolls against constructs and structures.
 At the Veteran level, this character gains an additional die on damage rolls against constructs and structures instead of boosted rolls.
 * Dhunia's Strike: Quick action to pray to Dhunia.
 The next melee attack made by this character this turn is considered to be made with a magical weapon, and  can reroll the damage roll.
 Damage can be rerolled only once as a result of this ability.